axelheer/nein-linq/README.md

 Lambda injection
 ----------------

 Many LINQ providers can only support a very minor subset of .NET functionality, they cannot even support our own "functions".
-Say, we implement a simple method `LimitText` and use it within an ordinary LINQ query, which will get translated to SQL through Entity Framework...
+Say, we implement a simple method `LimitText` and use it within an ordinary LINQ query, which will get translated to SQL through *Entity Framework*...

 > *LINQ to Entities does not recognize the method 'System.String LimitText(System.String, Int32)' method, and this method cannot be translated into a store expression.*